Skip to content

 Before following steps in this section, please ensure that the dependencies in Chapter 2 above are installed.

-First, copy the correct “makefile” for your system, depending if you are on Linux or OS X. For example, if you were on Linux:
+Before running make, copy the correct “makefile” for your system, depending if you are on Linux/Unix or MacOS.
+For example, if you were on Linux:

 $ cd wolfcrypt-jni